spryker-sdk/sdk/docs/workflow.md

 ### Workflow SDK tool

+One or more workflows can be initialized for a project and run via `sdk:workflow:run` command.
+Workflows are defined in workflow.yaml files either in `config/packages` or in the configuration of extension bundles.
+Project is limited to the workflows specified during initialization.
+If none was specified, any workflow can be started by providing it's name to the `sdk:workflow:run` command.
+Two identical top-level workflows can't run inside the same project.

+#### Relevant commands:
 ```bash
   #  Generate svg image for concrete workflow
   spryker-sdk workflow:dump {workflowName}  | dot -Tsvg -o graph.svg